UOA-CS732-SE750-Students-2024/project-group-noble-nightingales/README.md

 # COMPSCI 732 / SOFTENG 750 project - Team Noble Nightingales
+## 10/19/2024 Update: The deployment page is no longer available due to AWS student account restrictions
 Our Web Application is deployed on this [link](https://unimedia.azurewebsites.net/explore)

 - This application consists of two branches: